Crypto-TII/TLS1.3/cpp/README.md

 # TIIGER TLS C++

 This C++ project implements a TLS1.3 client.
 There is also a Rust version available from this site.
 This C++ version is really just C plus namespaces plus pass-by-reference.
-These the only features of C++ that are used.
+These are the only features of C++ that are used.
 Documentation can be found in the doxygen generated file doc/refman.pdf

 <img src="https://img.shields.io/badge/language-c++-blue.svg"/>